drewdeponte/tagalong/README.md

 ##### :has_been_tagged => @contact

 Takes a Taggable as a value.
 When passed, it will add **:has_been_tagged** to the result hash for each tag returned.
-The value of **:has_been_tagged** will contain a boolean representing if the Taggable passed is currently tagged by the Tagger.
+The value of **:has_been_tagged** will contain a boolean representing if the Taggable passed is tagged by the current tag in the iteration.

     @user.tags_including(:has_been_tagged => @contact)
     # => [